-City of Nain
+The City Of Nain

 Interestingly, unlike other rug producing cities of Iran, Nain was not historically a rug manufacturing city.
 Before the 20th century, the city was better known worldwide for manufacturing handmade woolen cloth of high quality.

 However, around the beginning of the 20th century when this business started to decline for several different reasons, the authorities began to look towards rug manufacturing.
 At first, they got their rugs woven by weavers from the nearby city of Esfahan.

 This is because, once the local tribes within Nain started weaving their own rugs, they incorporated their own personal style into their work, giving it a few distinct features that make these rugs instantly identifiable.

-Patterns of Nain Rugs
+Patterns Of Nain Rugs

 Nain rugs typically feature very elaborate and finely detailed curvilinear floral patterns with forked leaves, which is reminiscent of the arabesque style.
 Animal motifs were often interspersed in between.

-Colors of Nain Rugs
+Colors Of Nain Rugs